coderefinery/git-collaborative/_episodes/06-archaeology.md

 $ git branch -d museum
 ```

-- Branches help us to keep the repository organized
+Branches help us to keep the repository organized.

 ---

 ## Finding commits not merged upstream

-- So you would like to know which commits from current branch have
+So you would like to know which commits from current branch have not been
-  not been merged to `<branch>`
-- No problem with `git cherry`
+merged to `<branch>`.
+No problem with `git cherry`:

 Here is an example: